Western rivers: Assuring abundance

 Finding flexible solutionsEDF experts like Jennifer Pitt are transforming the way water is used in the Colorado River Basin by pushing for flexible systems like water banking instead of the outdated "use it or lose it" method.
 We're also introducing new ways to restore habitat in this region that benefits both wildlife and landowners.

-Forging ties with MexicoOnce called the American Nile, the Colorado River now peters out long before it gets to the sea.
-EDF helped forge a Minute to the treaty between the U.S. and Mexico that re-establishes, on a pilot basis, a modest flow of water in the Colorado's delta, a first step toward the recovery of an ecosystem vital to wildlife and people.
+Forging ties with MexicoOnce called the American Nile, the Colorado River now peters out long before it reaches the sea at the Gulf of California.
+EDF has worked to change that by helping to forge an historic agreement between the U.S. and Mexico that re-establishes, on a pilot basis, a modest flow of water in the Colorado River delta, a first step toward the recovery of an ecosystem vital to wildlife and people.